 MELANCHOLY / VANITAS

-- Glass globes, as often seen in Vanitas paintings, are in my work referenced with less seriousness.
-The glass globe in Melancholy – Garden of Earthly Delights, 2023, captures a distorted, illusory reflection of a strange, exotic giraffe and the couple Adam and Eve, as seen in ‘Garden of Earthly Delights’ by Hieronymus Bosch.
+Heavy velvet curtains from classical Vanitas paintings are replaced in my work by contemporary textiles with polka dots or shiny, silver-colored textiles.
+Burning candles are replaced by light bulbs as inVanitas – Silver Curtain #2, 2024.
+Glass globes, as often seen in Vanitas paintings, are in my work referenced with less seriousness.
+The glass globe in Melancholy – Garden of Earthly Delights, 2023, captures a distorted, illusory reflection of a strange, exotic giraffe and the couple Adam and Eve, as seen in ‘Garden of Earthly Delights - after Hieronymus Bosch'.
+In another work a reflection in a globe takes the form of a ‘smiley’: Melancholy – Smiley, 2025.

 oil on canvas (80 x 60 cm)